Let's get you powered up

 To qualify, the system must use solar energy to generate electricity but the abatement can be applied to residential or commercial installations

-That covers the 30% federal solar tax credit, the 25% New York tax credit, and New York’s two property tax programs.
-To begin your solar installation project or for more information – contact us today.
+That covers the 30% federal solar tax credit, the 25% New York tax credit, and New York’s property tax rebate programs.